-The next picture is actually one the owner of Ryan Restorations did on his own garage.
-He had a natural gas furnace installed and needed a vent through the roof for the exhaust.
+As we continue we show some work the owner of Ryan Restorations did on his own garage.
+A natural gas furnace was installed and needed a vent through the roof for the exhaust.
 The owner designed a wood structure to enclose the vent pipe and then fabricated sheet copper to fit.
-There is a fabricated copper chimney cap for the top.
-There is a saddle feature on the back side to divert water away from the chimney.
-It also required custom tile roof flashings.
+There is a fabricated copper chimney cap for the top and a saddle feature on the back side to divert water away from the chimney.
+This also required custom tile roof flashings.
 And we had to tie this chimney into the Ludowici, Spanish style tile roof on the garage.

-In the next picture is a Copper inter-locking, soldered flat roof with integrated box and built in gutter system.
-We did this job in Burr Ridge, IL.
-This roof is on an addition to a home in The Burr Ridge Club.
+Now we will show a Copper inter-locking, soldered flat roof with integrated box and built in gutter system.
+This roof is on an addition to a home at The Burr Ridge Club.
 The addition is only five years old and the original copper roof was failing and had to be replaced.
 The original installer unfortunately used too large of roof panels for the installation in order to save money, as fewer seams means less soldering to do.
 The larger panels expand and contract more, so the solder seams were all cracking.